arialdomartini/oh-my-git/README.md

     source $HOME/oh-my-git/prompt.sh

-to the bash startup file (~/.profile on Mac, .bash_profile or .bashrc on Linux)
+to the bash startup file (~/.profile on Mac, .bashrc on Linux)

 Known bugs and limitations
 --------------------------